 Elevador da Bica is the smallest of the many Lisbon elevadores that save people’s legs by taking them up the hills.
 The Bica line has been working since the end of the 19th century.

 Elevador da Bica is a funicular and gets its power from an electric motor combined with cables in the ground.
 Here you can clearly see the tracks and the cable in one of the middle tracks:

 The lower stop of Eleveador da Bica is built inside a house, and the photo below shows the tracks seen from the lower end.

 More Bairro Alto Sights

-The steep side of the Bairro Alto has a lookout, the Santa Catarina Miradouro that gives views to the city and the river and if you are interested you can visit the Museu da Pharmacia next to the miradouro.
-In addition there is the Museu National de Arte Antiga.
+The steeper side of Bairro Alto has a lookout, the Santa Catarina Miradouro that opens fine views to the lower city and the river beyond it.
+If you are interested in pharmacy, go and visit the Museu da Pharmacia next to the miradouro, or if you like arts, go into the Museu National de Arte Antiga.

-One more sight I could recommend is the Solar do Vinha do Porto, the Port Wine Institute where you can sample port wines.
-There are 200 different sorts to choose from.
+One more sight in this area that I could recommend is the Solar do Vinha do Porto, it’s the Port Wine Institute where you can sample port wines.
+There are 200 different sorts to taste from.